-The achievement of an equal division of community property may become complex under certain circumstances.
-These include when one or both spouses operate a family business; are members of a partnership, limited liability company or professional corporation; or derive income from stock trading or other investments.
+The achievement of an equal division of community property in California may become complex under certain circumstances.
+These include when one or both spouses operate a family business, are members of a partnership, limited liability company or professional corporation, or derive income from stock trading or other investments.
 Tracing, valuation and division of marital assets under those circumstances requires a sophisticated and experienced lawyer and expert witnesses.
 As the result of his experience and his strong relationships with many qualified professionals, William D. Evans, Long Beach marital property division attorney, can help you identify, value and divide the community assets and debts of your marriage and ensure that you receive one-half of the community property upon divorce.

-These additional items of community property must be itemized, valued and equitably divided as part of the division of marital property upon divorce.
+These additional items of community property must be itemized, valued, and equitably divided as part of the division of marital property upon divorce.
 Having a skilled attorney and legal team on your side can make the process much easier and lead to a fair resolution of your property division issues.

 Division of marital property in California is a serious process.
 There is the possibility that your divorce could be amicable.
 The safe bet is to discuss your options with a lawyer before jumping into a divorce battle, filing for divorce in California, or even threatening divorce.
 Without a plan of action, and superior team of legal expertise behind you, the results may not be in your favor.

 If you are considering separation or divorce, and your case will be tried in any family law court Los Angeles; start a conversation with the best family law attorney Los Angeles.
 We have experience in all venues of family law in the local area; from Los Angeles courthouses to Orange County courthouses.
 Choose the Long Beach Attorneys you can trust, William D. Evans, APLC.

 Remember, William D. Evans is not only a family law attorney…he teaches the law.
 As a professor in the field of family law, he is especially suited to handling your divorce in California.